aurelia-contrib/aurelia-getting-started/guides/readme.md

 * [How to debug aurelia-cli](how-to-debug-cli.md) aurelia-cli is just a nodejs program.
 And it is right there in node_modules folder of your CLI-based project.
 You can debug it like your own.
 All you have to do is launch it with debugger attached.

+* [Add gzip compression for CLI project in development](how-to-enable-gzip-compression.md) Want to have an idea how big your bundles are and don't want to `au build --env prod` all the time?
+Now you can just look in browser developer tools.

 ## Recipes

 * [How to use markdown files as views](how-to-support-markdown-preprocessing.md) if you are writing documentation site.
 Or just have some markdown files that you want to enhance with Aurelia - you can.
 Learn how you can modify markupProcessing task of CLI based project to use .md files as views.